 "a man walks to a chair, sits down, opens a book, starts reading"

-5. Subject occupies edge of frame
+5. Subject occupies the edge of the frame

 6. Conflicting motion cues